 Bacon Stuffed Mushroom caps are the perfect appetizer!
 Filled with creamy bacon mixture and topped with parmesan, these little bite-sized treats are bursting with flavor!
+I also added this perfect filling to Stuffed Chicken.
+It’s amazing!
 Love bacon?
 Try my FAVORITE appetizer, my Bacon Chicken Bites!

 Bacon Stuffed Mushrooms